-Notwithstanding the provisions of Paragraphs (a) through (de) above, tThe Planning Board also shall consider give consideration to the consistency of any Final Development Plan in achieving the design and site planning goals, as well as the measures set out to achieve these goals, as set forth in the K2 Plan, the Kendall Square Design Guidelines and PUD-KS Urban Design Framework.
+Notwithstanding the provisions of Paragraphs (a) through (de) above, the Planning Board shall give consideration to the consistency of any Final Development Plan in achieving the design and site planning goals, as well as the measures set out to achieve these goals, as set forth in the Kendall Square Design Guidelines and PUD-KS Urban Design Framework.

-13.13.5 Other Dimensional Requirements.
+- 13.13.5 Other Dimensional Requirements.
 There shall be no minimum width for the Development Pparcel and no minimum width for lots located within the Development Pparcel.
 There shall be no minimum required front, rear and side yard requirements for a Development Pparcel or for lots located within a Development Pparcel.
-The Planning Board shall approve all such lot sizes and building setbacks.

-13.14 Open Space.
+The Planning Board shall approve all such lot sizes and building setbacks. - 13.14 Open Space.
 The following Open Space requirements shall be met on each Development Parcel.